 Nearly $100,000 was raised for the event that honored Kimmel for his dedicated and unwavering support of Blair County, Penn State Altoona, and the University.
-The program, emceed by Jonathan O’Harrow and Karen Volpe, also featured remarks from Jennifer Phillips, a student scholarship recipient of the Harry Adler and Louis Coppersmith Memorial Renaissance Scholarship; Jerry Murray, president of UPMC Altoona and UPMC Bedford Memorial; and Lori J. Bechtel-Wherry, chancellor and dean of Penn State Altoona, in addition to closing remarks from the honoree, C. David Kimmel.
-The event included a performance from the campus' premier vocal ensemble, Ivyside Pride, directed by Bonnie Cutsforth-Huber and surprise appearances from the Penn State Nittany Lion and Bear E. White, the official mascot of the Alumni Society’s annual Winter Plunge event.
+The program, emceed by Jonathan O’Harrow and Karen Volpe, also featured remarks from Jennifer Phillips, a student scholarship recipient of the Harry Adler and Louis Coppersmith Memorial Renaissance Scholarship; Jerry Murray, president of UPMC Altoona and UPMC Bedford Memorial; and Dr. Lori J. Bechtel-Wherry, chancellor and dean of Penn State Altoona, in addition to closing remarks from the honoree, C. David Kimmel.
+The event included a performance from the college’s premier vocal ensemble, Ivyside Pride, directed by Dr. Bonnie Cutsforth-Huber and surprise appearances from the Penn State Nittany Lion and Bear E. White, the official mascot of the Alumni Society’s annual Winter Plunge event.

 The Renaissance Fund was created by five University trustees in 1969.
 Since the Renaissance Fund's inception the total endowment has grown to nearly $15 million.
 To date, 570 scholarships have been awarded for the 2016-17 academic year.
 Renaissance Fund dinners honor extraordinary individuals whose leadership and service have had a profound impact on their communities.
 Income from all Renaissance Fund endowments is directed to scholarship support for talented students who might not otherwise be able to choose Penn State and who help to make the University a stronger and more diverse institution.